 During outdoor play we encourage the children to change into waterproof suits and Wellingtons therefore, please ensure your child has a pair of named Wellingtons and a waterproof suit in nursery.

 As an optional part of Nursery uniform, you may wish to purchase your child a school water suit.
 These suits help to protect children’s clothing and are made from durable fabric to ensure they protect in all weathers!
 We recommend that you buy a size bigger so that coats can be worn underneath.

-We ask for £1 each week towards snack and baking.
+We ask for a voluntary donation towards snack and baking.
 During each morning and afternoon session the children are offered a drink of water or milk and a snack.
 Our snacks include pizza, fruit salad or crumpets.
-We also bake each week with the children and have enjoyed making a range of tasty treats.
+We also bake with the children each week, and have enjoyed making a range of tasty treats.